Hidradenitis suppurativa (HS) is a chronic inflammatory skin condition that affects

 There’s currently no cure for HS.
 However, there are a wide variety of medical and surgical options to help you manage your symptoms, according to recent clinical guidelines from the United States and Canadian hidradenitis suppurativa foundations.

-Although there is currently no cure for HS, there is a wide variety of medical and surgical options to help you manage your symptoms.
-If you’re living with HS, it’s helpful to be aware of all the treatment options available so you can find the best option for you.
+If you’re living with HS, it’s helpful to be aware of all the treatment options available to find the best one for you.

 Read on to learn about the different types of HS treatments and how they work.

 Topical treatments are treatments you put directly on your skin.
 They can come in various forms, including lotions, ointments, and creams.

 Depending on the product, topical treatments can work to cleanse the affected area, ease irritation, or aid in lesion healing.
 Topical treatments for HS are typically products such as antiseptic agents or acne treatments.
 Some examples are:

 You may use the above topical treatments for mild to moderate HS.
 While they don’t actively treat what’s causing the condition, they can help to ease some of its symptoms.

 Antibiotics can also be used topically for the treatment of HS.
 Topical clindamycin (Cleocin T, Clinda-Derm) may be the

 Topical treatments can cause skin irritation, redness, itching, or a burning sensation.